 The NeMLA Women’s and Gender Studies Caucus invites submissions for the “Best Essay in Women’s and Gender Studies Award.”
 The award is given for a paper presented at any session of the previous NEMLA Convention using women and/or gender-centered approaches.
 This essay may not be submitted to another contest for the duration of the award’s deliberation.
 The winning paper will be considered for publication in Modern Language Studies.

-Send entries to Rachel N. Spear, President, NeMLA Women’s and Gender Studies Caucus: firstname.lastname@example.org by 18 October 2013 with “NeMLA WGS Essay Submission” in the subject.
+Send entries to Liz Foley O’Connor, President, NeMLA Women’s and Gender Studies Caucus: firstname.lastname@example.org by Monday 21 October 2014 with “NeMLA WGS Essay Submission” in the subject.

 Criteria for all Caucus Essay Awards:

 Submitted essays should be between 7,000 and 9,000 words (there is a 10,000 word limit, notes and works cited included).
 Unrevised paper presentations are not accepted and will be returned.
 The author’s name, address, and academic affiliation should appear only on a separate cover sheet.
 If this information appears elsewhere, the submission will be disqualified.